paulavery-mithril/mithril-mdl/README.md

 # Material Design Lite components via mithril.js
 This module provides mithril components which construct html to be used with the [Material Design Lite](http://www.getmdl.io/) framework.
 It provides a simple way to apply the needed classes to create MDL components.
-It spits out normal html elements, and calls `componentHandler.upgradeDom()` after each render pass.
+It spits out normal html elements, and calls `componentHandler.upgradeElement(element)` on element creation.
 It is designed to work nicely with JSX (via babel or similar).
 Not nearly all components are supported right now.
 I will continue adding them when the need comes up.
 Your are welcome to submit pull requests :)

 ## Basics